jina-ai/jinaai-py/README.md

-# jinaai-py
+# JinaAI Python SDK

-The JinaAI Python SDK is a powerful tool that seamlessly integrates the capabilities of JinaAI's products, including SceneXplain, PromptPerfect, Rationale and JinaChat into Python applications.
-This SDK acts as a robust wrapper around JinaAI's APIs, empowering users to create and optimize prompts effectively.
+The JinaAI Python SDK is an efficient instrument that smoothly brings the power of JinaAI's products—SceneXplain, PromptPerfect, Rationale, and JinaChat—into Python applications.
+Acting as a sturdy interface for JinaAI's APIs, this SDK enables users to effortlessly formulate and fine-tune prompts, thus streamlining application development.

 ## Installing